thenakliman/nirikshak/docs/design/processing_pipeline.rst

    not be able to fine method.
 And main recevies key value arguments only.

 #.
 Depending on the method used for storing configuration file's, information
-   returned from all the method is the same, list of xxxxx and list of groups to be executed and their configuration file in json format.
+   returned from all the method is the same, list of soochi and list of groups to be executed and their configuration file in json format.

 #.
 Once above mentioned information is recevied from the input module then